Oak Hills, IA Demographics

 A map of Oak Hills's Population by Race

-Of the 1,028 places in Iowa, Oak Hills is the 706th most populous.
+Oak Hills is ranked the 791st most populous place in Iowa, out of 1,026 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Oak Hills was ranked the 706th most populous place in the 2020 Census.

 Oak Hills's White Population